../

 pref medium

-Routing rules may differ in different network environments.
-You can check what the current routing rules are with the following command before enabling IPv6 forwarding:
+The routing rules may vary in different network environments.
+You can use the following command to see what the current routing rule is before enabling IPv6 forwarding:

 sudo ip -6 route | grep default

-Additionally, this code needs to be added to the startup script.
+Also, this command should be added to a startup script.

-Configuration of Linux firewalls has entered the nftables era, but I haven’t learned nftables much yet, so I chose the iptables compatibility layer.
+Linux firewall configuration has moved into the era of `nftables`, but I haven't learned `nftables` much yet, so I chose to use the `iptables` compatibility layer.

 IPv4 NAT configuration: